mokdevel/DarcMods/DarcMissions/README.md

 Dependency specific files
 * [dc_coreConfig.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_coreConfig.json) : Configuration file for core.

 # Version history

 ## Next release (unreleased)
+Still empty.

+## 20250526
+Some changes in the jsons.
+The safest way is to backup your current ones if you have made a lot changes.
+If not, just delete the old confs.

+Main feature: You can define the enemies via ```enemyFactions```.
+Just configure a faction, and that faction is used for enemies.
+USSR as default.

 * Two new loot lists ```WEAPON_SHOTGUN``` , ```WEAPON_MG```.
 Supports BigChungus guns.
 * Cars become persistent once you are close to them for a moment.
 * No more duplicate conf files.
 Dir defined in core with ```subDir``` parameter.
 * Mods wait for core to start first.
+* Kunar map
-* Kunar map issue fixed (POS_IN_WATER).
+  * POS_IN_WATER issue fixed
+  * Added mosques and minarets as squatter spawns
 * Core provides some additional game information.
-* dc_coreConfig.json: Added ```subDir``` parameter
+* dc_coreConfig.json parameter changes
+  * Added ```subDir```.
+This defines the subdir under profile\DarcMods where the confs go.
-* dc_coreConfig.json: Added ```fallbackEnemyFaction``` .
+  * Added ```fallbackEnemyFaction``` .
 In case a faction is not available, set AI to this one.
-* dc_coreConfig.json: Added ```enemyFactions``` .
+  * Added ```enemyFactions``` .
 You can define the factions considered as enemies.
 Enemy AI will spawn from these factions unless a mission has defined a specific factions.
 The default missions use the new enemy list functionality
+* dc_missionConfig.json parameter changes
-* dc_missionConfig.json : ```missionProfile``` removed
+  * ```missionProfile``` removed
 * Enemylist functionality : Instead of defining specific enemy prefab, you can use the available keywords to define the type of AI to spawn.
 The enemy is selected to represent the faction found in ```enemyFactions```.
+* All missions use enemylists.
+You should delete your existing jsons.
-Available keywords:
+* Available keywords:
   ```
 	//Groups
 	G_LIGHT : Small arms units like rifle men.